perj/sebuild/docs/descriptors/config.md

 A list of file names, relative paths.

 The files should contain global ninja variables.
-This can be used to set some ninja variables such as the default gopath.
+This can be used to set some ninja variables such as the default compiler flags.
 Passed to invars.sh to also generate variables there, must thus contain only variable assignments, no rules, as it has to be parsable by bash as well.